nolafs/renaissance-website/site/content/about/_index.md

         names in the business from Microsoft Xbox, THQ and Warner Bros to 505 Games, SEGA UK and Disney Interactive.

         With a career including AAA title launches across the WWE, Dawn of War and Payday series’ plus indie titles including the BAFTA winning Brothers: a Tale of Two Sons, Terraria and Abzu, Greg brings a wealth of cross-genre experience to the team as well as an understanding of media and content creators which allows him to identify the right targets, for the right titles no matter the scope of the project.

         A life long and passionate fan of all things games related, Greg has been a part of the Renaissance team since early 2018.
     - image: /images/uploads/aaron-c-bio.png
       name: Aaron Cooper
       position: Head of Content Creators
+      text: >-
-      text: Heading up Renaissance’s award winning Content Creator Team, Aaron has been working in videogames for over 15 years.
+        Heading up Renaissance’s award winning Content Creator Team since 2021, Aaron has been working in videogames for over 15 years.

         Over the last decade and a half, his journey through the industry has seen experience gained from very different sides of the industry, from working directly in game development, developing Communications for retail HQ giant GAME, and working publisher side at 2K – working on global hit franchises such as XCOM, Mafia, Borderlands, NBA 2K and Civilization.

         As personal passion projects, he has also worked with SUDA 51 and the team at Grasshopper Manufacture on the No More Heroes series for Nintendo Switch and was additionally a part of the formation of videogame mental health charity Safe in our World.
     - name: Sophie Carter
       position: PR Senior Account Manager
       text: >-